-B3.7 NURSES
+B3.6 NURSES

-- B3.7.1 The Clinical Program shall have nurses formally trained and experienced in the management of patients receiving cellular therapy. - B3.7.2 Clinical Programs treating pediatric recipients shall have nurses formally trained and experienced in the management of pediatric patients receiving cellular therapy. - B3.7.3 Nurses shall have received specific training and maintain competence in the transplant-related skills that they routinely practice including: - B3.7.3.1 Hematology/oncology patient care, including an overview of the cellular therapy process. - B3.7.3.2 Administration of preparative regimens. - B3.7.3.3 Administration of blood products, growth factors, cellular therapy products, and other supportive therapies.

-- B3.7.3.4 Care interventions to manage cellular therapy complications, including, but not limited to, cytokine release syndrome, tumor lysis syndrome, cardiac dysfunction, respiratory distress, neurologic toxicity, macrophage activation syndrome, renal and hepatic failure, disseminated intravascular coagulation, anaphylaxis, neutropenic fever, infectious and noninfectious processes, mucositis, nausea and vomiting, and pain management. - B3.7.3.5 Recognition of cellular therapy complications and emergencies requiring rapid notification of the transplant team. - B3.7.3.6 Palliative and end of life care. - B3.7.4 There shall be written Standard Operating Procedures or guidelines for nursing procedures, including, but not limited to: - B3.7.4.1 Care of immunocompromised recipients. - B3.7.4.2 Age-specific considerations. - B3.7.4.3 Administration of preparative regimens. - B3.7.4.4 Administration of cellular therapy products. - B3.7.4.5 Administration of blood products. - B3.7.4.6 Central venous access device care. - B3.7.4.7 Detection and management of immune effector cellular therapy complications including, but not limited to, those listed in B3.7.3.4. - B3.7.5 There shall be an adequate number of nurses experienced in the care of transplant recipients. - B3.7.6 There shall be a nurse/recipient ratio satisfactory to manage the severity of the recipients' clinical status.
+- B3.6.1 The Clinical Program shall have nurses formally trained and experienced in the management of patients receiving cellular therapy. - B3.6.1.1 Nurses shall be trained in age-specific management of patients receiving cellular therapy. - B3.6.1.2 Clinical Programs treating pediatric recipients shall have nurses formally trained and experienced in the management of pediatric patients receiving cellular therapy. - B3.6.2 Nurses shall have received specific training and maintain competence in the transplant and cellular therapy-related skills that they practice including: - B3.6.2.1 Hematology/oncology patient care, including an overview of the cellular therapy process. - B3.6.2.2 Administration of preparative regimens. - B3.6.2.3 Administration of cellular therapy products, including HPC, IEC, genetically modified cells, and other cellular therapies. - B3.6.2.4 Administration of blood products, growth factors, and other supportive therapies. - B3.6.2.5 Care interventions to manage cellular therapy complications, including, but not limited to, cytokine release syndrome, tumor lysis syndrome, cardiac dysfunction, respiratory distress, neurologic toxicity, macrophage activation syndrome, renal and hepatic failure, disseminated intravascular coagulation, anaphylaxis, neutropenic fever, infectious and noninfectious processes, mucositis, nausea and vomiting, and pain management. - B3.6.2.6 Recognition of cellular therapy complications and emergencies requiring rapid notification of the transplant team. - B3.6.2.7 Palliative and end of life care. - B3.6.3 There shall be an adequate number of nurses experienced in the care of transplant recipients. - B3.6.4 There shall be a nurse/recipient ratio satisfactory to manage the severity of the recipients' clinical status.

-B3.8 PHARMACISTS
+B3.7 PHARMACISTS

-- B3.8.1 Pharmacists shall be licensed to practice in the jurisdiction of the Clinical Program and shall be limited to a scope of practice within the parameters of their training and licensure. - B3.8.2 Training and knowledge of designated pharmacists shall include: - B3.8.2.1 Hematology/oncology patient care, including the process of cellular therapy.

-- B3.8.2.2 Adverse events including, but not limited to, cytokine release syndrome and neurological toxicities. - B3.8.2.3 Therapeutic drug monitoring, including, but not limited to, anti-infective agents, immunosuppressive agents, anti-seizure medications, and anticoagulants. - B3.8.2.4 Monitoring for and recognition of drug/drug and drug/food interactions and necessary dose modifications. - B3.8.2.5 Recognition of medications that require adjustment for organ dysfunction. - B3.8.3 Designated pharmacists shall be involved in the development and implementation of controlled documents related to the pharmaceutical management of cellular therapy recipients. - B3.8.4 Designated pharmacists shall participate in a minimum of ten (10) hours of educational activities related to cellular therapy annually. - B3.8.4.1 Continuing education shall include, but is not limited to, activities related to the field of HPC transplantation and cytokine release syndrome and neurological toxicities resulting from cellular therapies.
+- B3.7.1 Pharmacists shall be licensed to practice in the jurisdiction of the Clinical Program and shall be limited to a scope of practice within the parameters of their training and licensure. - B3.7.2 Training and knowledge of designated pharmacists shall include: - B3.7.2.1 Hematology/oncology patient care, including the process of cellular therapy. - B3.7.2.2 Adverse events including, but not limited to, cytokine release syndrome and neurological toxicities. - B3.7.2.3 Therapeutic drug monitoring, including, but not limited to, anti-infective agents, immunosuppressive agents, anti-seizure medications, and anticoagulants. - B3.7.2.4 Monitoring for and recognition of drug/drug and drug/food interactions and necessary dose modifications. - B3.7.2.5 Recognition of medications that require adjustment for organ dysfunction. - B3.7.3 Designated pharmacists shall be involved in the development and implementation of controlled documents related to the pharmaceutical management of cellular therapy recipients. - B3.7.4 Designated pharmacists shall participate in a minimum of ten (10) hours of educational activities related to cellular therapy annually. - B3.7.4.1 Continuing education shall include, but is not limited to, activities related to the field of HPC transplantation and other cellular therapies.

-B3.9 CONSULTING SPECIALISTS
+B3.8 CONSULTING SPECIALISTS